A homomorphism between Bott-Samelson bimodules: Introduction

 We check that $\varphi_Q$ gives a desired homomorphism by calculations.
 One of the things which we need to prove is the following.
 Let $s,t\in S$ such that $m_{s,t} < \infty$.
 For simplicity, assume that $V$ is balanced, namely $[m_{s,t} - 1]_X = [m_{s,t} - 1]_Y = 1$.
 Let $s_1\cdots s_{m_{s,t}}$ be a reduced expression of the longest element in the group $\langle s,t\rangle$ generated by $\{s,t\}$.
 Then for any $g\in \langle s,t\rangle$, we have

-(If $V$ comes from a root system, then this formula can be proved by applying the localization formula to the Bott-Samuelson resolution of the flag variety.
+(If $V$ comes from a root system, then this formula can be proved by applying the localization formula to the Bott-Samelson resolution of the flag variety.
 The author learned this from Syu Kato.)

 In Section~\ref{sec:A calculation in the universal Coxeter system of rank two}, we calculate the left hand side of \ref{eq:a in Introduction}.
 Moreover, we give an explicit formula of the left hand side for any sequence $(s_1,s_2,\ldots)$ of $\{s,t\}$.
 The hardest part of this calculation is to find a correct result.
 Once we find the correct formulation, the proof is done by induction.